 In its continous effort to practice and promote sustainability, Robinsons Offices has built green certified office buildings.
 A number of projects are Leadership in Energy and Environmental Design (LEED) certified.
-The US Green Building Council registered LEED buildings are: Tera Tower (LEED Gold), Exxa Tower (LEED Silver), Zeta Tower (LEED Silver) and Giga Tower (LEED Gold), all of which are constantly striving to minimize their environmental impact.
+The US Green Building Council registered LEED buildings are: Tera Tower (Gold), Exxa Tower (Silver), Zeta Tower (Silver) and Giga Tower (Gold), while five (5) existing buildings have been EDGE or Excellence in Design For Greater Efficiencies certified: Cyberscape Gamma, Cyberscape Beta, Cybergate Galleria Cebu, Cyber Omega, Cyberscape Alpha and Cybergate Sigma, all of which are constantly striving to minimize their environmental impact and have identified the most cost-effective strategies to reduce energy use, water use and embodied energy in materials.
+Robinsons Offices will continue to pursue green building certifications by applying and registering its buildings with LEED and/or EDGE.